rule

 Text 28

-Whatever is experienced in terms of a general cause and a specific effect is, in that mutual dependence, a form of perplexity, for all that is subject to a beginning and an end is insubstantial [viz. the fixation is the illusion, the matter is real].
+Whatever one may experience in terms of having a general cause and a specific effect is a form of illusion, because everything that in depending on something else is subject to a beginning and an end is insubstantial [viz. a fixation of matter is an illusion, but the energy constituting that matter is real].
+(Vedabase)

 Text 29

-Subject to transformation is a single atom, although it manifests, without the Direct Evidence of the Supreme Self [in the form of Time] not conceivable [or perceivable even], even if it is so equally [to the immutable soul] remaining without change.
+A single atom subject to transformation is, even though it manifests, without the Direct Evidence [in the form of Time] of the Supreme Self not conceivable [or even perceivable], even if it the same way [as the immutable soul] remains without change.
+(Vedabase)

 Text 30

-There is accordingly to the Absolute Truth no duality; if a person not in knowledge thinks of it being dual is that as having two skies, two daylights or two winds.
+There cannot be different types of Absolute Truth; if an ignorant person thinks of it in terms of opposites is that as having two skies, two daylights or two winds.
+(Vedabase)

 Text 31

-Just as gold to men appears in many forms depending on its use is similarly the Supreme Lord Adhokshaja inconceivable to the senses, described in various terms as well by the commoner as by the vedic person.
+Just as gold to men appears in many forms depending on its use is similarly the Supreme Lord Adhokshaja who is inconceivable to the senses, described in various terms by the commoner as well as by the vedic person.
+(Vedabase)

 Text 32

-The way a cloud as a product of the sun is made visible by the sun and verily as an partial expansion of the sun is darkness [of casting a shadow] to the eyes, is likewise the I-awareness a quality of God, that visible through Him and as a partial expansion of Him the same time serving as an individual soul [with a clouded vision] living in bondage relative to the Supreme Soul.
+The way a cloud as a product of the sun is made visible by the sun and factually as a partial expansion of the sun is darkness [of casting a shadow] to the eyes, is likewise the I-awareness a quality of God, that visible through Him and as a partial expansion of Him the same time serves as an individual soul [with a clouded vision] who lives in bondage relative to the Supreme Soul.
+(Vedabase)

 Text 33

-When the cloud as a product of the sun is riven sees the eye then the sun in its own form, so also acquires one, when the superficial false-ego covering of the spirit soul is destroyed by spiritual inquiry, at that time the proper remembrance.
+When a cloud that was produced by the sun is riven the eye then sees the sun in its proper form, the same way is, as soon as the superficial false ego which covers the spirit soul is destroyed by spiritual inquiry, the proper remembrance acquired.
+(Vedabase)

 Text 34